tommyming/html-css-js/README.md

 (7) Optimisation of the website, app.
 Learn how to use Debugger and Patcher.

 I guess thats all, if there is anything that would like me to include, please open an issue and I will take a look into it and add it into the repository.

+# Acknowledgements

+This repository is created by Tommy Han, all right reserved.

+You may use the stuffs inside for further education, but please quote my name for the reference.